cryham/controller/README.markdown

 Kiibohd Controller
 ==================

-For reference, refer to Wiki from the [original repo](https://github.com/kiibohd/controller) of this fork.
+For reference, read Wiki from the [original repo](https://github.com/kiibohd/controller) of this fork.

 Licensing